 The Maryland state child care voucher program is described here.

-- “Hopkins Parents” (email@example.com) is a listserv created to connect students and postdocs who have children or are thinking about having children during their time at Johns Hopkins University.
+- Connect to Other Hopkins Parents “Hopkins Parents” (firstname.lastname@example.org) is a listserv created to connect students and postdocs who have children or are thinking about having children during their time at Johns Hopkins University.
 The purpose of this listserv is to allow fellow parents to share information pertaining to University and/or community resources.
 Subscribers may send messages to the listserv whenever they desire, though each message will first be forwarded to the list moderator for approval.
-To subscribe, log in to your email service of choice (whether that’s JHU’s Office 365, google, yahoo, etc.) and send an email to firstname.lastname@example.org with the subject “SUBSCRIBE hopkinsparents” (do not include quotation marks).
+To subscribe, log in to your email service of choice (whether that’s JHU’s Office 365, google, yahoo, etc.) and send an email to email@example.com with the subject “SUBSCRIBE hopkinsparents” (do not include quotation marks).